On my several-year quest seeking the perfect mist filter, I’ve finally got my hands on the Tiffen Black Pro-Mist.

 Compared to the Kenko filter – Kenko uses a very similar particle type to the Tiffen Black Pro-Mist – I’m also seeing black particles.
 The Tiffen 1/4 power is slightly stronger than the Kinko 05 Power.
 The Kenko filter has a warmer cast like the Cinebloom but has a light coating to it.
 Its housing is made of aluminum.

 Before I had the Tiffen Black Pro-Mist filter, my favorite filter was the Moment Cinebloom 10% filter.
 Today I’m leaning more toward the Tiffen Black Pro-Mist as my preference.
 I think both filters are great, I can’t say one is significantly better as they do pretty much a very similar thing and I haven’t done any side-by-side comparisons yet.
 It does appear like the Tiffen filter with the larger size black particles keeps a slightly tighter halation to the highlights than the Moment Cinebloom which creates more of a mist.
-I’m liking the higher halation since it feels more controlled.
+I like the higher halation since it feels more controlled.

 Both filters are made with brass and both filters look to be uncoated.